Was it drugs? Toxic mold? Household poisons? Foul play?

-When Sharon went to her daughter, Brittany said, according to Simon, "'Mom, I'm dying.
+When Sharon went to her daughter, Brittany said, according to Monjack, "'Mom, I'm dying.
 I love you.'"

-It was Sharon who was with her daughter when she collapsed in her master bathroom, which was decorated in soothing peach tones and where she often retreated to relax.
+Sharon was with her daughter when she collapsed in her luxurious bathroom, which was decorated in soothing peach tones and where she often retreated to relax.

-At around 7:30 a.m.
+Sharon and Simon later told The Hollywood Reporter: At around 7:30 a.m.
 Brittany told Sharon, "'Mommy, I really don't feel well.'"
-When she collapsed at 8 a.m., Sharon screamed for Simon and he at first tried to revive her with cold water in the shower while Sharon called 911, they later told The Hollywood Reporter.
+When she collapsed at 8 a.m., Sharon screamed for Simon and he at first tried to revive her with cold water in the shower while Sharon called 9-1-1.

 Paramedics attempted CPR and then rushed Murphy to L.A.'s Cedars-Sinai Medical Center, where she was pronounced dead at 10:04 a.m.

 "The sudden loss of our beloved Brittany is a terrible tragedy," her family said in a statement.
 "She was our daughter, our wife, our love and a shining star.
 We ask you to respect our privacy at this time."